minetest-go/mapcleaner/readme.md

 # Overview

-Removes unused and unprotected map chunks on an online server
+Removes unused and unprotected map chunks on an online server or exports the area-protected chunks to a new map-database

 # Features